Our imprint on the world matters. We take care in what materials we source and where from, trying to balance their environmental and social impacts.

 RECYCLED DOWN

 Recycled Down is an all-natural, kinder to animals and planet alternative to traditional duck down filling.
-Recycled Down feathers are taken from old products, cleaned and reprocessed to be used in new goods.
+Recycled Down feathers are taken from pre-consumer waste and reprocessed to be used in new goods.
 The quality of it is as good as new, whilst requiring a lot less resources and contributing to a circular economy.

 Shop Recycled Down | Follow our Care Guide